Golf Course Policy and Procedures

 Following the delay, tee times will proceed at the original scheduled order of play that day from when play begins.
 Groups not present at appointed time become standby players only.

 All alcoholic beverages must be purchased from the course.
-The introduction of alcoholic beverages to the golf course and grounds is prohibited.
+The introduction of alcoholic beverages to the golf course and grounds is prohibited by New York State Law.
 Personal coolers are prohibited unless medically needed.
 Golfers may be refused playing privileges for being intoxicated or under the influence of illegal drugs.

 Driving Range Policy

 Possession and/or use of range balls on the golf course is prohibited.
 Violators may be removed from the golf course without compensation for unused green fee/cart fees.
-Range balls must not be taken home for next time use.
+Using previously hit range balls from the range and/or removing range balls or range baskets from the facility is a crime and is punishable by law.

 Dress Code Policy